 The courses are delivered by a board who have an established international reputation in Respiratory medicine and health education:

-Our tutors are recognized experts in respiratory medicine and health education and are experienced in delivering online learning.
+Our tutors are recognised experts in respiratory medicine and health education and are experienced in delivering online learning.

 Entry to the MSc Respiratory Medicine programme will require the successful completion of the Postgraduate Diploma in Respiratory Medicine (120 credits) either from the University of South Wales or from another UK University.